 END HARMFUL PRACTICES

 Harmful practices, such as Female Genital Mutilation (FGM) and “Child marriage”, are violations of human rights and fundamental freedoms.
-Equality Now seeks to ensure that laws everywhere recognise them as such, and to ensure that when a law is in place, it is upheld.

 What are ‘Harmful Practices’?

 ‘Harmful Practices’ is an all-encompassing term used by the United Nations to categorize forms of violence or ritual discrimination, primarily committed against girls and women, that have become culturally normalized.